rackerlabs/support-how-to/content/cloud-backup/cloud-backup-troubleshooting.md

 #### Backup status "Completed with Errors"

-A backup status of Completed with Errors indicates that the backup completed but one or more files could not be backed up.
+A backup status of Completed with Errors indicates that the backup completed, but one or more files could not be backed up.
 The most common issues that cause this status are as follows:

 -   The file was deleted between the time the index of files completed and the copy of that specific file was attempted.
 This issue is common with any temporary files, such as PHP session files, and is almost always harmless.
 If it is possible and practical for you to exclude these files from the backup definition, this kind of error goes away.

--   The file was exclusively locked (Windows&reg;), so that no other process could read it.
+-   The file was exclusively locked (Windows) so that no other process could read it.
 This issue is common with database binary files.
 With databases, you should never back up the binaries themselves, but rather dump the contents of the database to a flat file (such as an SQL file), and back up that flat file.
 Doing so allows for a quicker backup and an easier restore.
-We suggest that you break individual databases into different flat files, so that they can be manipulated easier on restore.
+We suggest that you break individual databases into different flat files so that they can be manipulated easier on restore.
 Then,  you do not have to fully restore the flat file just to restore a single database.

 -   Non-UTF-8 characters were used in the path of the file in the operating system.
 The current version of Cloud Backup supports only UTF-8 characters.
 When non-UTF-8 characters are used, a `Path Not Found` message is displayed.